Green ICT in China Webinar

 DC skeptics have not been silent.
 Schneider Electric, which published the 2011 A Quantitative Comparison… paper cited below, as added Review of Four Studies Comparing Efficiency of AC and DC Distribution for Data Centers by the same author. "…the latest AC and DC systems provide effectively the same efficiency…The highest efficiency power system for data centers today is an AC 415/240V system with a UPS in Eco-mode.
 This is actually more efficient than any known DC system."

-Despite these uncertaities, interest in DC distribution for ICT is moving forward.
 IEEE Spectrum reported in February 2011,

 …by this month EMerge [Alliance] and the European Telecommunications Standards Institute (ETSI) both expect to issue draft standards for 380-V DC wiring for building-wide power distribution.
 DC supporters hope to merge the standards in the months ahead…